-The following table summarizes the pre-built shared libraries that support Jersey JAX-RS RI Web services, organized by the functionality that they support.
+Table 20-2 summarizes the pre-built shared libraries that support Jersey JAX-RS RI Version 1.1.5.1 Web services, organized by the functionality that they support.
 The table also indicates whether the shared library is required or optional.